-The reason, said Sagan, is his position on the bike: he sits high and forward on the saddle, so his centre of gravity makes his bounce and often loses control of his bike on the pave.
+The reason, said Sagan, is his position on the bike: he sits high and forward on the saddle, so his center of gravity makes his bounce, and often loses control of his bike on the pave.
 He is expected to gradually change his position on the bike, but not before the spring.

 “I’ve been doing more or less the same things for three years.
 I’ve always improved and so I don’t want to change too much for now.”